 The very next day, after the storm passed, I went to a friend’s house for consolation and understanding.
 And K was there.
 He came up to me at the end of the night, and I loved him right then and there.
-I didn’t know his name, or who he was, but I loved him, and I could sense that he was in love with me.
+I didn’t know his name, or who he was, but I loved him, and I could sense that he loved me.

-Neither of us are perfect people; we certainly both have annoying habits and deep imperfections.
-And from the human perspective, we don’t necessarily get on well together, but soulmate love doesn’t really trip up on that.
-However with K, it was a softer love, and I knew what a soulmate was by now, which made my relationship with this soulmate more manageable and more sustainable.
+Neither of us is perfect people; we certainly both have annoying habits and deep imperfections.
+And from the human perspective, we don’t necessarily get on well together, but platonic soulmate love doesn’t really trip up on that.
+It’s not a partnership in the same way as lovers or spouses are.
+However with K, the love was softer, and I knew what a soulmate was by now.
+Hence, my relationship with this soulmate was more manageable and sustainable.

-But soulmates are angels, although strangely only we can see the angel in the other person.
+Strangely, only we can see the angel in the other person.
 Seeing it, we can’t help but be madly in love.
 It goes beyond ourselves, beyond how we love our mates, and later our children.
-It is something beautiful and good and true, something instant and obvious and always present—that beyond our human suits, we are pure love, just as Plato described it.
-A soulmate is someone who you effortlessly see, beyond their human suit.
+It is something beautiful and good and true, something instant and obvious and always present.
+See, beyond our human suits, we are pure love, just as Plato described it.
+A platonic soulmate is someone who you effortlessly see, beyond their human suit.

 I remember a dream I had when I was eight years old.
-There was a line of girls vying for a boy’s attention.
+A queue of girls lined up vying for a boy’s attention.
 The boy stood at the head of the line, and as each girl approached they batted their eyes or made alluring postures.
-When it was my time to approach, instead of flirting or trying to win his attention, I just pulled out my inner self and laid it down on the floor, inviting him to do the same, so that side by side we could see if our insides fit together.
+When my time came to approach, instead of flirting or trying to win his attention, I just pulled out my inner self and laid it down on the floor.
+Inviting him to do the same we could see, side by side if our insides fit together.

-I can’t offer you a pathway to find a soulmate.
-I don’t know why I have been gifted so much angelic love.
-I don’t know why some people don’t get to have this experience of mirroring so directly that we are just pure love under all our human foibles.
+I can’t offer you a precise pathway to finding a platonic soulmate.
+Likewise, I don’t know why some people get to have this experience of mirroring so directly that we are just pure love under all our human foibles.

-All I can do is offer you this invitation.
-I invite you to reach for fulfillment, instead of lingering in that subtle fear that you ask for too much, that you desire too much, or that you must settle or you will be left out.
+And I can offer you this invitation.
+I invite you to reach for fulfillment.
+Instead of lingering in that subtle fear that you ask for too much, that you desire too much, or that you must settle or you will be left out.
 Don’t get caught in Fear’s narrative that there is something rotten about you and you are just not going to make the cut.
 Don’t get hooked by the myth that you are alone, separate, and not good enough.

-2019 is going to be a year of actualization for each and every one of us.
+Let this be a time of actualization for each and every one of us.
 This is a year for risk and for courage and to know that you are pure love.
 And that will find its own expression.

 Be bold.
 Be unmanageable.
-Be clear that you are pure love, regardless of how painful or challenging or stuck your human suit seems to you.
+And be clear that you are pure love, regardless of how painful or challenging or stuck your human suit seems to you.